The agent OS.

 Hello, daemon.

-# hello_daemon.py from clawdaemons import Daemon, host daemon = Daemon( name="hello-daemon", system_prompt="Greet the user once per hour, briefly.", framework="hermes", # or "deer-flow" in Phase 2 tick_seconds=3600, ) @daemon.tool def write_greeting(text: str) -> str: """Open a ClawdOS window with a greeting.
+# hello_daemon.py from clawdaemons import Daemon, host daemon = Daemon( name="hello-daemon", system_prompt="Greet the user once per hour, briefly.", framework="hermes", # or "deer-flow" — both shipped in v0.2.0 tick_seconds=3600, ) @daemon.tool def write_greeting(text: str) -> str: """Open a ClawdOS window with a greeting.
 Max 200 chars.""" return host.window.open(title="Hello", body_html=f"<h1>{text}</h1>") if __name__ == "__main__": daemon.run()

 Twelve tools.
 Four scopes.